 To visit the Yungas, you can take a day’s cycling trip from La Paz to Corioco, a tropical paradise.
-The trip costs about $49, including the return bus journey and bike hire – you cycle for about 38 miles including a 2 mile drop in altitude.
-It is a challenging and an adrenalin stimulating trek so if you are a fan of bike riding and crave some satisfying and exhilarating exercise whilst on your travels, this is perfect for you!
+The trip costs about $49, including the return bus journey and bike hire – you cycle for about 38 miles including a two-mile-drop in altitude.
+It is a challenging and an adrenaline stimulating trek so if you are a fan of bike riding and crave some satisfying and exhilarating exercise while on your travels, this is perfect for you!

 Highs and Low

 The trek begins on a paved section of road which allows some enjoyable riding until the journey brings you to a checkpoint; this is to stop the transportation of the processing ingredients to make cocaine from the coca leaves into the valleys.

 From this point onwards the journey becomes more challenging and extreme, and the road which has acquired the name, the “world’s most dangerous road” is narrow, steep and unpaved; the death toll statistics are high from vehicles falling off the road.
 To try to combat the dangerous conditions along this stretch, the road has now been made one way which, although reassuring, still means that the route should be tackled with care; it is worth doing a tour with an experienced leader and taking care in wet conditions.